t-f-g/CarND/CarND-Path-Planning-Project/README.md

 The results are good with a very simple state machine.
 This particular run averaged 46.4mph:
 ![46.4 mph on average](relatively_stable.PNG)

 There are some situations the model cannot cope with, like when the simulator decides to rear end the vehicle.
-Also the simulator seems to want to change lanes into the lane occupied by my vehicle without notice.
+Also, the simulator seems to want to change lanes into the lane occupied by my vehicle without notice.
 This was somewhat handled by detecting the impending collision and immediately slowing down.
 ![the simulator is aggresive](rear_ended.PNG)

 The lane changing code is directly copied from the walkthrough.
-Using splines, the path to the target lane and future coordinate was planned.
+First the waypoint coordinates are roughly spaced into the future.
+These are then shifted to the cars reference.
+These waypoints are then fit to a spline, which resulted in the path to the target lane and future coordinate being smoothed.
 The spline was then segmented into smaller steps paced on the vehicles intended velocity.
-This led to a very smooth lane change.
+This led to a consistent lane change that did not exceed any of the jerk and acceleration constraints.

 The path planning then boils down to mainly choosing the proper lane at the proper time.
-Since we knows its always three lanes the logic behind it was simplified.
+Since we know its always three lanes the logic behind it was simplified.
 I chose to prefer passing on the left and to remain in the lane as long as the maximum speed was reached.
-After implementing some basic path planning it became clear that some lane changes were clipping adjecent vehicles, so the detection range was increased to negative frenet s coordinates.
+After implementing a basic lane changing state machine it became clear that some lane changes were clipping adjacent vehicles, so the detection range was increased to negative frenet s coordinates to avoid this.
 It also became clear that the vehicle kept changing lanes up to 50 times a second, so lane change status was added to track when a lane change really was complete before starting a new one.

 There were cases where the simulator would try to change lanes into your lane.
 Using the frenet d coordinates you can detect when this is about to occur for vehicles inside the s coordinate range you are scanning.
-The action is to slow down, but sometime the merging vehicle does the same and continues to merge, thus causing a collision.
+The resulting action is to slow down, but sometimes the merging vehicle does the same and continues to merge, thus causing a collision.

 After all these modifications, the result is a decent driver who only gets in trouble when the simulator gets too aggressive.

 # Original README follows below: